IndaPlus25/task-6-yea/README.md

 You can assume that the input is well formed: you don't have to check that the number of arguments are correct, or that the integer string actually can be parsed.

+> **Assistant's note:** You might want to add a System.out.println message in the main program to see some feedback.

 #### Exercise 6.12 -- Don't forget to flush!